Author Info

 HttpTargetConnector - HTTP Target Connector

-The HttpTargetConnector is the most common “Target Connector” that is used to contact non-PeopleSoft systems from the integration broker.
+The HttpTargetConnector is the most common “Target Connector” that used to contact non-PeopleSoft systems from the integration broker.
 This is where PeopleSoft is acting as the HTTP Client.

 For outbound integrations, I generally like to use the use Apache HttpClient from PeopleCode if possible.
 However, there are times when you need to rely on the integration broker to send information to external systems.
 A few examples of this: